chenxingqiang/secret-learn/doc/developers/contributing.rst

 .. currentmodule:: xlearn

 This project is a community effort, and everyone is welcome to contribute.
-It is hosted on https://github.com/chenxingqiang/jax-sklearn.
+It is hosted on https://github.com/chenxingqiang/secret-learn.
-The decision making process and governance structure of jax-sklearn is laid out in :ref:`governance`.
+The decision making process and governance structure of secret-learn is laid out in :ref:`governance`.

 Scikit-learn is somewhat :ref:`selective <selectiveness>` when it comes to